franciscoxavier04/pm-BIM/docs/user-guide/project-overview/README.md

 #### Constraints and errors

-- Scheduling only proceeds **forward in time**.
+- If a phase is shortened, subsequent phases are moved backwards in time.
 - Setting a finish date that is **before the start date** results in an **error**.
 The start date is **not auto-adjusted**, and duration is not preserved in this case.

 #### Inactive phases

 - **Inactive phases are ignored** during scheduling.
-- The next **active** phase is treated as the logical successor.
+- The next **active** phase (based on the order defined in the administration) is treated as the logical successor.
 - When a phase is **deactivated**, its dates remain unchanged, and the scheduling continues from the following active phase.

 #### Activating or deactivating phases

 - When a phase is **activated**:
-    - If it had a **duration**, the system may adjust the finish date to maintain it.
+    - If the phase has a defined duration (both start and finish dates set), the system may adjust the dates to prevent gaps or overlaps.
     - This can trigger rescheduling of succeeding phases.
-    - If it had **no duration**, a start date may be set, but the finish date may remain unset.
-This may unset the next phase’s start date.
-- When a phase is **deactivated**, its dates are preserved, and scheduling skips it going forward with the next stage.
+- When a phase is **deactivated**:
+       - Its dates are preserved.
+       - Scheduling will skip this phase and move directly to the next active phase.
+> [!NOTE]
+> Activating or deactivating phases requires the *Select project phases* permission.

 #### Other scheduling triggers
  - **Changes to non-working days** (added or removed) will reschedule all affected phases across all projects to **preserve duration**.